 - Do not over-use industry buzzwords unless you’re confident that everyone viewing the page knows exactly what they mean.

-- There’s no need to have your company page be an essay, if someone already knows who you are they may just need a quick reminder of what all you do; and if someone doesn’t know what you do they will want a quick walk through.
+- There’s no need to have your company page be an essay.
+If someone already knows who you are they may just need a quick reminder of what all you do.
+If someone doesn’t know what you do they will want a quick walkthrough.

 - Keep your content short and concise for best results.